 When you think of the causes of back pain, things like sports injuries and heavy lifting probably quickly pop into your head.
-What you may not know, however, is that there is a less obvious, everyday culprit that can cause that pain: footwear.
+What you may not know, however, is that the wrong shoes can cause back pain.
+Footwear is a less obvious, everyday culprit that can cause that pain.

-Your feet are the foundation for all of your movement, and any disruption at that source can put a lot of stress on the rest of your body.
-Because of this, making healthy decisions about your footwear can greatly reduce your risk for back pain.
+Your feet are the foundation for all of your movement, and any disruption at that source can put a lot of stress on the rest of your body, especially on your back muscles.
+Because of this, making healthy decisions about your footwear can greatly reduce your risk for lower back pain.

 The Worst Shoes for Back Pain: